Krishank/ecommerce-react-example/README.md

 Styled components provide a flexibility to write Js in Css which help a lot in a component based development.
-I found it very useful and predictable as this approach provide a flexibility to write the test cases for your css which eliminate any ambiguity (Now there is no need for Tester to write pixel testing) and so many other limitations of css
+It it very useful and predictable approach as this provides a flexibility to write the test cases for css which eliminates any ambiguity (Now there is no need for Tester to write pixel testing) and so many other limitations of css.